Types of Authentication

 WRONG:+54 9 114937…

+• KBA-ID - Knowledge-based Questions with ID Verify SSN4: For notaries using our eNotary Software, this authentication option will be available.
 The main difference with this option is the inclusion of the ID Scan step, which allows for credential analysis.
 The KBA steps are the same as outlined above, then the signer will be prompted to take a picture of their ID of choice with a camera, or they can upload a picture that they have already taken and stored on their computer.
+The ID will be checked for validity, and if found to be valid, the signer will be able to proceed forward to password entry and signing the documents.
+If the ID is invalid, the signer will not be allowed to proceed.

 View of the Authentication Options: